-In recent years, (autonomous) ride-pooling fleets as a part of Mobility-as-a-Service (MaaS) have been a focus of transportation research [1, 7, 14].
-While pooling services using conventional cars operate in various cities [14, 9], pilot projects on the operation of autonomous vehicle fleets are conducted [15].
-As driver wages constitute a major part of operation costs [16, 4], automation might be the key factor for demand-responsive transport (DRT) systems to establish themselves in the long run.
-Serving the current urban passenger mobility demand with MaaS systems could reduce the overall number of vehicles in the system by a factor of ten compared to individual motorized transport [2].
-Despite this fact, there still is unused capacity in MaaS systems, as passenger demand commonly shows strong peak times and many vehicles remain idle during off-peak times [1].
-Apart from passenger transport, Mobility-On-Demand (MOD), which is to be differentiated from MaaS, also affects freight transport [24]: The market responds to the increasing demand related to e-commerce with short-term deliveries, made feasible through innovative technological concepts such as including drones and robots on the last mile and automates parcel lockers [27, 23, 19].
-In Germany, the parcel delivery market has grown by 67% within 10 years and is expected to grow further [8].
+In recent years, (autonomous) ride-pooling fleets as a part of Mobility-as-a-Service (MaaS) have been a focus of transportation research [3, 4].
+While pooling services using conventional cars operate in various cities [3, 5], pilot projects on the operation of autonomous vehicle fleets are conducted [6].
+As driver wages constitute a major part of operation costs [7, 8], automation might be the key factor for demand-responsive transport (DRT) systems to establish themselves in the long run.
+Serving the current urban passenger mobility demand with MaaS systems could reduce the overall number of vehicles in the system by a factor of ten compared to individual motorized transport [9].
+Despite this fact, there still is unused capacity in MaaS systems, as passenger demand commonly shows strong peak times and many vehicles remain idle during off-peak times [10].
+Apart from passenger transport, Mobility-On-Demand (MOD), which is to be differentiated from MaaS, also affects freight transport [11]: The market responds to the increasing demand related to e-commerce with short-term deliveries, made feasible through innovative technological concepts such as including drones and robots on the last mile and automates parcel lockers [12-14].
+In Germany, the parcel delivery market has grown by 67% within 10 years and is expected to grow further [15].
 Automation and digitization not only support the thrive of MOD, but are influencing the entire supply-chain, reducing operational costs and increasing system efficiency.
-Potentially, deliveries can be shifted into off-peak transport times in order to reduce delivery travel times and relieve the load on the transport network during peak times.
-Trying to combine the developments of automation, the increase in (commercial) transport demand, and the thrive of MOD and MaaS respectively, various institutions including major car manufacturers have developed automated, modular vehicle concepts that aim to serve multiple transport segments [10, 26].
-A previous study [21] shows that these concepts provide the potential to reduce the overall number of vehicles in the system.
+Potentially, deliveries can be shifted into off -peak transport times in order to reduce delivery travel times and relieve the load on the transport network during peak times.
+Trying to combine the developments of automation, the increase in (commercial) transport demand, and the thrive of MOD and MaaS respectively, various institutions including major car manufacturers have developed automated, modular vehicle concepts that aim to serve multiple transport segments [1, 2].
+A previous study [16] shows that these concepts provide the potential to reduce the overall number of vehicles in the system.
 However, the study is conducted in the context of private vehicle ownership and stronger effects are expected for commercial fleets.
 This is the starting point for the present study.
-In contrast to Schlenther et al. [21], modular vehicles are assumed to be run as an MOD fleet, which requires different algorithms for operation (e.g. dispatch of vehicles to customers and parcels etc.).
+In contrast to Schlenther et al. [16] [21], modular vehicles are assumed to be run as an MOD fleet, which requires different algorithms for operation (e.g. dispatch of vehicles to customers and parcels etc.).
 For that, vehicles are assumed to deliver either persons or parcels at a time.
-The simulation-based approach is applied to the use case of Berlin with synthetically generated demands for passengers and parcel delivery and impacts on passengers, fleet operators and freight tours are analyzed.
+The simulation-based approach is applied to the use case of Berlin with synthetically generated demands for

-^{} Simon Meinhardt, Tel.: +49-30-314-29592; fax: +49-30-314-26269 E-mail address: meinhardt@vsp.tu-berlin.de
+Fax: +49-30-314-26269; E-mail: meinhardt@vsp-.tu-berlin.de